kiahmdh/trm-orbit-consensus/README.md

-# Beyond Majority Voting: Structured Orbit Consensus for Tiny Recursive Models
+# The Coverage-Selection Gap in Tiny Recursive Models: Evidence from Augmentation Orbits

 This repository studies a training-free question for Tiny Recursive Models (TRM): when test-time augmentation produces hundreds of candidate ARC grids, can structure